RocketSurgery/HyperText/README.md

 ### Scene

-The `TextEngine.Scene` class contains all of the information for your various scenes.
+The `HyperText.Scene` class contains all of the information for your various scenes.
 Scenes are identified by a unique identifier provided in their declaring macro.